Half Moon Bay, Part One

 There were a few gift shops and restaurants near the parking lot making it a favorite place for locals and tourists alike but they were all closed for this holiday.
 Further out on the pier other boats were coming in for the day ready to sell their catches to the now increasing crowd.

-The scene was an eclectic mix of commercial and leisure boats, old and new.
+The scene was a mix of commercial and leisure boats, some old and weathered, while others were sparkling and new.
 I liked it, I can’t quite say it was small and quaint but it had that homey welcoming feel.

 From most parts of Half Moon Bay you can see the Pillar Point Air Force Station with its huge radar or satellite dish apparatus looming high on a cliff.
 It sits right in front of the infamous Mavericks surf break which is known to have some of the largest waves in the world.

 Trails allow you to hike along the bluffs and a local couple pointed out to us where the waves break if a massive swell were to bring Mavericks to life.
 We could only imagine what those huge waves looked like as we gazed across the water to a buoy far from shore.

 Further north there were tide pools and sand as far as you could see.
 The couple also mentioned that there were trails to get down to the beach from where we stood on this steep cliff.
 However, that was not something we wanted to do on this day, or any day for that matter.

 We hoped back in the car to head up north again and eventually stopped at a sleepy town called Pacifica.
 I really liked Pacifica because it was hidden in a crescent shaped cove and didn’t have the massively scary waves that we just witnessed down the coast.

 This area was filled with surfers riding all sizes of surfboards on waves that allowed for longer and smoother rides.
 The waves weren’t giant walls waiting to tear your body in half like we saw only a half an hour earlier.